Aeonss/MFCScraper/README.md

 from MFC import MFC
 result = MFC.search("hatsune miku")

+# Alternatively, show draft figures that have no yet been released
+# result = MFC.search("hatsune miku", show_draft=True)

 # Get information of the first figure in the results
 name = result[0].name
 figure_id = result[0].figure_id